MewtwoPro/libjpeg/readme.md

 This file contains the following sections:

-OVERVIEW            General description of JPEG and the IJG software.
+`OVERVIEW`            General description of JPEG and the IJG software.
-LEGAL ISSUES        Copyright, lack of warranty, terms of distribution.
+`LEGAL ISSUES`        Copyright, lack of warranty, terms of distribution.
-REFERENCES          Where to learn more about JPEG.
+`REFERENCES`          Where to learn more about JPEG.
-ARCHIVE LOCATIONS   Where to find newer versions of this software.
+`ARCHIVE LOCATIONS`   Where to find newer versions of this software.
-ACKNOWLEDGMENTS     Special thanks.
+`ACKNOWLEDGMENTS`     Special thanks.
-FILE FORMAT WARS    Software *not* to get.
+`FILE FORMAT WARS`    Software *not* to get.
-TO DO               Plans for future IJG releases.
+`TO DO`               Plans for future IJG releases.

 Other documentation files in the distribution are:

 User documentation:
-  install.txt       How to configure and install the IJG software. usage.txt         Usage instructions for cjpeg, djpeg, jpegtran,
+&emsp;`install.txt`       How to configure and install the IJG software.
+&emsp;`usage.txt`         Usage instructions for cjpeg, djpeg, jpegtran,
                           rdjpgcom, and wrjpgcom.
-  *.1               Unix-style man pages for programs (same info as usage.txt). wizard.txt        Advanced usage instructions for JPEG wizards only. cdaltui.txt       Description of alternate user interface for cjpeg/djpeg. change.log        Version-to-version change highlights.
+&emsp;`*.1`               Unix-style man pages for programs (same info as usage.txt).
+&emsp;`wizard.txt`        Advanced usage instructions for JPEG wizards only.
+&emsp;`cdaltui.txt`       Description of alternate user interface for cjpeg/djpeg.
+&emsp;`change.log`        Version-to-version change highlights.
-Programmer and internal documentation: libjpeg.txt       How to use the JPEG library in your own programs. example.c         Sample code for calling the JPEG library. structure.txt     Overview of the JPEG library's internal structure. filelist.txt      Road map of IJG files. coderules.txt     Coding style rules --- please read if you contribute code.
+Programmer and internal documentation:
+&emsp;`libjpeg.txt`       How to use the JPEG library in your own programs.
+&emsp;`example.c`         Sample code for calling the JPEG library.
+&emsp;`structure.txt`     Overview of the JPEG library's internal structure.
+&emsp;`filelist.txt`      Road map of IJG files.
+&emsp;`coderules.txt`     Coding style rules --- please read if you contribute code.

 Please read at least the files install.txt and usage.txt.
 Some information can also be found in the JPEG FAQ (Frequently Asked Questions) article.
 See